Responsible Travel Tips for Eating the Globe

 Culinary Travel is Booming

 The boom in culinary travel has given Baby Boomers the opportunity to establish a grass roots approach to managing the earth’s resources.
+Gastronomy represents one spoke in the sustainable tourism wheel where travelers can easily make a difference.
 As we explore and indulge in eating around the globe, this can begin with the way we nourish our bodies both at home and abroad.
 Learning simple, some might say old-fashioned ways of eating can make a statement with our pocketbooks.
 Who doesn’t love meals that are good for you, beautiful to look at and good for the earth.

 Making Tourism Sustainable